yvoawk/CASPER/README.md

-                           Note: 'preferred' & 'cautious' can only be used with --repair=yes --thread-N=N             Number of parallel threads (default: 1) --window=start-end       Time window for event recognition (format: start-end, both numeric) --verbose                Print configuration before execution --help                   Show helper message --version                Show CASPER version information
+                           Note: 'preferred' & 'cautious' can only be used with --repair=yes --thread-N=N             Number of parallel threads (default: 1) --window=start-end       Time window for event recognition (format: start-end, both numeric)
+                            Example: --window=1609459200-1609545600
+                            Note: start must be less than end --unit=seconds           Units of the time used (default: seconds) Other options: minutes, hours, days --verbose                Print configuration before execution --help                   Show helper message --version                Show CASPER version information